 Note: The typical maintenance dose for the Star Tron additive is 1oz. for 16 gallons.
 The manufacturer recommends doubling the dose for first-time usage or problem situations.
 For more information, visit the Star Tron website.

-Jones Brothers boats can be optionally equipped with Lenco electric trim tabs.
+The Jones Brothers Cape Fisherman models come standard equipped with Bennett Bolt electric trim tabs.
 Trim tabs allow you to get the maximum performance from your boat.
 They also allow the operator to compensate for varying sea conditions to provide the driest, safest ride possible.

 Quick Planing – When both tabs are lowered (bow down) a boat can get on plane quickly by adding lift to the stern.